 La Cañada Flintridge and Housing History

 Since 2021, the City of La Cañada Flintridge has actively defended itself and the community against three lawsuits related to housing policy and the property at 600 Foothill Blvd.
 The City did not initiate any of these lawsuits.
-The legal issues at play are complex, but at their root involve questions of land use control within City limits and the balance of authority between local jurisdictions and the State of California.
+The legal issues at play are complex, but at their root involve questions of land use control within City limits, the balance of authority between local jurisdictions and the State of California, and the quickly changing landscape of housing laws being implemented by the State of California.

 Housing Progress in the City